 by Steven Doyle

-Dallas has so many wonderful hot spots that can supply your secret stash of chocolate for National Chocolate Day.
-We would certainly recommend Dude, Sweet Chocolate with three locations in the DFW area, CocoAndre in Oak Cliff, and Kate Wiser in Trinity Groves for starters.
+Dallas has so many wonderful hot spots that can supply your sweetheart with an amiable stash to keep her happy for quite some time.
+We would certainly recommend Dude, Sweet Chocolate , CocoAndre in Oak Cliff, and Kate Wiser in Trinity Groves for starters.

 These folks dedicate most of their menu to souffle and make one fine and dandy chocolate version.
 They also offer savory souffles such as one all loaded up with crab.